Monthly Archives: December 2025

 The remainder of the biography chronicles the trailblazing efforts of Juliet as she became a dazzling presence on stage, film, and television; she developed a company of loyal dancers, choreographers, designers and musicians.
 Lauded for her fine singing and comedic gifts in musical theater productions, she was one of the most celebrated and highly paid performers in Las Vegas.
 Her artistic standards were legendary.

 This is an inspiring remembrance of a beloved woman who successfully brought dance, both subtle and extravagant, to the general public.
-In her neice’s detailed portrait, Juliet’s love of life, joy, heartbreaks, and determination are on solid ground.
+In her niece’s detailed portrait, Juliet’s love of life, joy, heartbreaks, and determination are on solid ground.

 Dancing on the Fault Lines of History